Warren

 With such a long wheelbase it has initial understeer that falls into oversteer as the bike is leaned over, exactly same as my FJR but it remains a constant that you adjust to.
 With the FJR this effect was more pronounced when it had full 25 litres fuel and then much less when near empty.
 With the Gold Wing its same all the time, full tank makes no difference as the fuel is all sitting low.

 As I mentioned my rental was supposed to be a DCT but I got a manual.
-I actually think the manual might be the better choice in some ways because the engine is so monumentally good.
+I actually enjoyed the manual, it was silky smooth but lacking the reverse gear is a negative.
 The 1800cc flat six is the best motorcycle engine I have ever experienced.
 It has so much torque.
 Just off idle you get maximum torque.
 That is insanely good.
 Then from 3000rpm the engine changes to this awesome sound like a Porsche.
 I found myself running a lower gear than needed then gassing the bike out of every corner into the 3000-4000 rpm range to hear the Porsche growl on the Blue Ridge Parkway.
 And you can enjoy this all the time at road legal speeds unlike hyper power bikes that you can only get to their sweet rpm spot if risking heavy fines or jail.

 If I had one myself even if it was a DCT I would have to use the bike in manual shift so I could let the engine run up in the revs from the lights and run into the growl zone in between curves.
 I watched all the YouTuber videos and the DCT shifts up very low rpm and would not work for me.
 Also downshifting the flat six I was blipping the throttle because it sounded so awesome.
 I have not been entertained by a engine like this since the 90’s.